-“Because mindsets and paradigms guide behaviors, changing them can have a profound impact… People who manage to intervene in systems at the level of paradigm hit a leverage point that totally transform systems”
+‘Because mindsets and paradigms guide behaviors, changing them can have a profound impact… People who manage to intervene in systems at the level of paradigm hit a leverage point that totally transform systems.’Donna Meadows

-“We are now on the verge of shifting into an economic paradigm that is not about communism or capitalism; it is about recalibrating equity and sustainability into a development paradigm.”
+‘We are now on the verge of shifting into an economic paradigm that is not about communism or capitalism; it is about recalibrating equity and sustainability into a development paradigm.’Achim Steiner, 2020

-Based on the need to rethink human development, the following key questions come to mind: How can we shift towards a holistic development mindset that advances physical, emotional, mental and spiritual wellbeing?
+Based on the need to rethink human development, the following key questions come to mind.
+How can we shift towards a holistic development mindset that advances physical, emotional, mental and spiritual well-being?
 Are we willing to leapfrog to an enlightened paradigm that recognizes and develops humans as multi-dimensional beings?
-How to harmoniously advance the wellbeing of both people and planet?
+How can we harmoniously advance the well-being of both people and planet?

 We protect and develop what we cherish, what we feel part of and connected with.
-Therefore, how can we nurture three essential connections: with our inner being, our communities and Mother Nature?
+So, how can we nurture three essential connections: with our inner being, with our communities and with Mother Nature?
 The opportunity to create a new paradigm for the 21st century comes from combining current science with timeless wisdom.
 Could the root causes and transformative power of human development be within us?

 Some countries have not fallen into the trap of blindly pursuing GDP and materialistic growth.
 The United Nations Development Programme (UNDP) awarded Bhutan with a Special Award of Recognition for holistically advancing human development in 2019.
-Bhutan famously declared Gross National Happiness (GNH) to be more important than GDP.
-GNH is a holistic and sustainable approach to development, which is based on 9 pillars that balance material and non-material values.
+Bhutan famously declared gross national happiness (GNH) to be more important than GDP.
+GNH is a holistic and sustainable approach to development, which is based on nine pillars that balance material and non-material values.

-It is noteworthy that GNH is not to be confused with a shallow understanding of fleeting happiness.
-Rather, GNH is a multi-dimensional approach which some argue is more holistic than the SDGs, given that it also entails dimensions such as psychological wellbeing, time use, community vitality, amongst others.
-The COVID19 crisis has amplified the importance of mental health.
-Even before the crisis began, a staggering 800,000 people die due to suicide every year globally.
+It is noteworthy that GNH should not to be confused with a shallow understanding of fleeting happiness.
+Rather, GNH is a multi-dimensional approach which some argue is more holistic than the SDGs, given that it also entails dimensions such as psychological well-being, time use and community vitality.
+The COVID-19 crisis has amplified this importance of mental health.
+But even before the crisis began, a staggering 800,000 people died due to suicide every year globally.

 Furthermore, Bhutan is heralded as a global example of a carbon-negative country that lives in harmony with nature.
 It is a biodiversity hotspot and is often seen as a leader in sustainable tourism.
-Its strong emphasis on health and protecting communities is seen as a success factor, and has allowed the country to notably handle the COVID19 crisis.
-It is evident that Bhutan’s enlightened development approach and leadership has led to extraordinary poverty reduction while protecting the environment.
+Its strong emphasis on health and protecting communities is seen as a success factor, and has notably allowed the country to well handle the COVID-19 crisis.
+It is evident that Bhutan’s enlightened development approach and leadership has led to extraordinary poverty reduction while also protecting the environment.

 The strong focus of development assistance on external factors and measurable progress has left aside an understanding of internal factors and potential hidden root causes.
 Internal factors such as mindsets can play a transformative role in people’s, nations’ and humanity’s development journey.

-While there has been research on behavioral insights, self-empowerment, personal development, leadership and transformation in some specialized fields such as psychology, sociology, philosophy and neuroscience, there has been no – or minimal – direct connections made to human development approaches.
-There is indeed a significant knowledge gap on inner dimensions, which are more difficult to measure – such as people’s mindsets.
+While there has been research on behavioural insights, self-empowerment, personal development, leadership and transformation in some specialized fields such as psychology, sociology, philosophy and neuroscience, there has been no – or minimal – direct connection made to human development approaches.
+There is indeed a significant knowledge gap on inner dimensions – such as people’s mindsets – which are difficult to measure.

 These ‘soft’ inner factors have, so far, not been well considered in the field of human development, in contrast to ‘hard’ indicators such as income levels, life expectancy and years of education.
-This underscores the need of a new holistic approach that takes the interaction between internal and external factors into account, for development to be transformative and advance sustainable wellbeing for people and planet.
-As Nobel peace prize winner Prof. Muhammad Yunus illuminates: “Unless we change our mind we cannot change the world.’
+This underscores the need for a new holistic approach that takes into account the interaction between internal and external factors, in order for development to be transformative and advance sustainable well-being for people and planet.
+As Nobel peace prize winner Professor Muhammad Yunus illuminates: ‘Unless we change our mind we cannot change the world.’
 (Address to the Social Business Forum 2019).

 It is widely accepted that the SDGs cannot be achieved by business as usual.
-For behavior and actions to be different, they require a new way of thinking, a new mindset and a sense of urgency for transformational change.
-The urgency to shift towards a development paradigm that finally translates the ‘beyond-GDP’ aspiration into a wellbeing and sustainability mindset with its corresponding concept and measurements is increasing.
+For behaviour and actions to be different, we require a new way of thinking, a new mindset and a sense of urgency for transformational change.
+The urgency to shift towards a development paradigm that finally translates the ‘beyond GDP’ aspiration into a well-being and sustainability mindset with its corresponding concept and measurements is increasing.